Xdeon/blog-hugo/content/post/DTLS_issues_in_OTP21.md

 comments: true
 ---

-I was trying to continue with the implemenation of the Erlang CoAP server (as a hobby project maybe) and noticed some issues while exploring the DTLS features.
+I was planning to continue with the implemenation of the Erlang CoAP server (as a hobby project maybe) and noticed some issues while exploring the DTLS features.

 <!--more-->